developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/gettingstarted/index.md

   - type: section
     level: 4
     title: Download
-    text: Brief instructions and link for downloading Enterprise Browser.
+    text: Contains instructions and link for downloading Enterprise Browser.
     url: ../../download
   - type: section
     level: 4
     title: Installation
-    text: Detailed instructions for installing Enterprise Browser on a Mac or Windows computer and how to prep them for making apps.
+    text: Detailed instructions for installing Enterprise Browser on a Mac or Windows computer and how to prep a development host for making apps.
     url: ../setup
   - type: section
     level: 4